lizmat/raku-all-modules/kuerbis/Term-Choose-p6/README.md

 `choose` returns nothing if the `q` key or `Ctrl-D` is pressed.

-choose_multi
+choose-multi
 ------------

 The user can choose many items.

-To choose more than one item mark an item with the `SpaceBar`. `choose_multi` then returns the list of the marked items including the highlighted item.
+To choose more than one item mark an item with the `SpaceBar`. `choose-multi` then returns the list of the marked items including the highlighted item.

 `Ctrl-SpaceBar` (or `Ctrl-@`) inverts the choices: marked items are unmarked and unmarked items are marked.
 If the cursor is on the first row, `Ctrl-SpaceBar` inverts the choices for the whole list else `Ctrl-SpaceBar` inverts the choices for the current page.

-`choose_multi` returns nothing if the `q` key or `Ctrl-D` is pressed.
+`choose-multi` returns nothing if the `q` key or `Ctrl-D` is pressed.

 pause
 -----